nsriniva/nsriniva.github.io/_posts/2021-01-04-DSPT9-Unit2-BuildProject.md

 The **url**, **timedelta** and **shares** attributes were then dropped from the dataset.

 ## Data Modeling
-Since the distribution of **popularity** values was balanced, **accuracy** makes a good evaluation metric with the baseline accuracy value being the percentage of the largest class, expressed as a fraction i.e. the baseline accuracy for the entire dataset would be 0.53.
+Since the distribution of **popularity** values is balanced, **accuracy** makes a good evaluation metric with the baseline accuracy value being the percentage of the largest class, expressed as a fraction i.e. the baseline accuracy for the entire dataset would be 0.53.

 ### Partitioning
 The `X` dataframe was created by dropping the target(**popularity**) attribute and the `y` vector from the target attribute column.